-- 1. Press the Start PCAP recording button. - 2.
-Press the Start Capture control or, if you have set one, wait for the start delay counter to countdown. - You will see the message: Capture started... displayed in the bottom-left corner of the dialog. - 3.
-Press the Stop Capture control or, if you have set a maximum file size, capture time, or number of packets, wait for the first threshold to be reached and the capture will stop automatically. - You will see the message: Capture being stored displayed in the bottom-left corner of the dialog as the unit transfers the captured data to the USB stick. - You can cancel the packet capture at any point by pressing the Abort PCAP button.
+1. Start PCAP recording by pressing the Start Capture control or, if you have set one, wait for the start delay counter to count-down.

+You will see the message: Capture started... displayed in the bottom-left corner of the dialog.

+2. Press the Stop Capture control or, if you have set a maximum file size, capture time, or number of packets, wait for the first threshold to be reached and the capture will stop automatically.

+You will see the message: Capture being stored displayed in the bottom-left corner of the dialog as the unit transfers the captured data to the USB stick.

+You can cancel the packet capture at any point by pressing the Abort PCAP button.